 With its stunning Outback scenery, arrow-straight roads and stupendous scale, driving in Australia is the ultimate way to see it the country up close and personally.
 Whether you're driving a souped-up Land Cruiser capable of crossing a croc-infested creek or a humble hatchback more at home in a Melbourne suburb, you'll find a route to suit.
 Use this guide to driving in Australia to plan your trip.

 Choosing what to drive usually boils down to time, budget and where you're planning to go.
-A standard hire car will get you surprisingly far in Australia, as you'll find sealed roads and roadhouses (a garage with attached pub/pie-shop and accommodation) along all but the most remote sections of coast, even deep into the Outback.
+A standard hire car will get you surprisingly far in Australia, as you'll find well-paved roads and roadhouses (a garage with attached pub/pie-shop and accommodation) along all but the most remote sections of coast, even deep into the Outback.

-To buy or not to buy
+To buy or not to buy?

-Rules of the road
+Rules of the road for driving in Australia

 Route idea #1: The Red Desert One

 While most visitors now fly direct to Uluru (Ayers Rock), approaching this monumental Aussie icon is even more exciting by road.
 The route from Alice Springs via the Stuart Highway and Ernest Giles Road (4WD only) takes you past otherworldly meteor craters, across the dry Finke River bed and offers a tempting detour to the unmissable Kings Canyon.
 Along the way you might spot thorny dragon lizards skittering across the road, emus and beefy red kangaroos (it's best to avoid driving at night when they can be spooked by headlights).

 What to drive: Standard car/4WD for Ernest Giles leg